2 Charleston restaurants open, 2 close, another on way; new Krispy Kreme might not be last

 Ploughe started the company three years ago after discovering she had eczema.
 Two days after washing with her first batch of the plant-based soap, the skin condition went away.

-After perfecting recipes and attending festivals and markets with her family to sell her products, she decided to open her first store.
+After perfecting recipes and attending festivals and markets with her family to sell her products, she decided to open her first retail outlet.

-The new shop, across from Yankee Candle, is open 10 a.m.-9 p.m.
+The new store, across from Yankee Candle, is open 10 a.m.-9 p.m.
 Monday through Saturday and noon to 6 p.m.
 Sunday.

 New delivery